Mastectomy Recovery - What You Need to be Prepared

 Other options include these no-rinse bathing wipes.
 They are pre-moistened wipes that you can microwave for a warm bath experience.

 If you do get the ok to shower with your drains still in, you will need a way to keep the drains held up so that you have use of your hands.
 All you need is a simple lanyard like the one below.
-Put it around your neck and add some safety pins to it to hold the drains up.
+Put it around your neck and put the drains tubes in the clasp.
 You can put them behind your back to keep them from getting too wet.
+Get a free one from me with the purchase of any two mastectomy garments!

 Surgical Drain Care